syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/deploy-maui-using-android-emulator.md

 documentation: ug
 ---

-# Render PDF Viewer Component from embedded source in the MAUI app
+# Render PDF Document from embedded source in the MAUI Android app

 In this section, we'll guide you how to render PDF Viewer from embedded source in a MAUI app.
 We'll break it down into simple steps to make it easy to follow.